tilburgsciencehub/website/content/topics/Analyze/tests/test-assumptions/serial-correlation.md

 <img src = "../images/summary-plm.png" width="400">
 </p>

-In this data, positive serial correlation would be present if, following an unexpected increase in the interest rate (the dependent variable, `invest`) in one period, it remains above average in the year after, given the levels of market value (`market`) and stock value (`capital`).
+In this data, a positive serial correlation would be present if, following an unexpected increase in the interest rate (the dependent variable, `invest`) in one period, it remains above average in the year after, given the levels of market value (`market`) and stock value (`capital`).

 ## Visually inspecting serial correlation